So you have Passport program funding. Welcome!

 • housing and home maintenance (e.g., rent, home renovations or modifications, housekeeping)

-• household items and electronics (e.g., furniture, appliances, computers)
+• household items and electronics (e.g., furniture, appliances)

 • indirect respite services and supports (e.g., cleaning, meal preparation, snow removal, care of other family members)